GeoStat-Framework/welltestpy/README.md

 You can find the documentation under [geostat-framework.readthedocs.io][doc_link].

-### Example 1: Create a Campaign containing a pumping test
+### Example 1: A campaign containing a pumping test

 In the following, we will take a look at an artificial pumping test campaign, that is stored in a file called `Cmp_UFZ-campaign.cmp`.